ervin-khamoido/ervin-khamoido/README.md

-## Hi there, I'm Ervin - aka ervingg and a begginer Frontend Developer 👋
+## Hi there, I'm Ervin - aka ervingg and a begginer Fullstack Developer 👋

 ### Skills: